The Baratza Vario Burr Coffee Grinder Review

 Aesthetics: The front of the grinder is dominated by a black plastic control panel that gives it an old-school air.
 The rest of the body is a mix of steel and plastic that lends an elegant look to this high-performance machine.
 The Baratza Vario isn't what we would call good-looking, but it means business and its appearance clearly conveys that.

 Storability/Portability: Despite being an extremely capable grinder, the Vario maintains a small footprint.
-It measures 5.1 x 7.1 x 14.2 inches, which means you could stow it away in your cabinet.
-But at 9 lbs of weight, it’s probably best to leave it on the countertop, next to your home espresso machine.
+It measures 13 x 18 x 36 cm, which means you could stow it away in your cabinet.
+But at 4.1 kilos in weight, it’s probably best to leave it on the countertop, next to your home espresso machine.

 Ease Of Cleaning: Like most home grinders, Baratza ensured that you have access to the Vario’s burrs for regular cleaning.
 However, unlike its other grinders, you will need a special tool (included in the box) to remove Vario’s top burr.
 It might not be the most convenient system, but for a precise instrument like the Vario, we don’t mind it.
 To find out how to clean your burr grinder thoroughly, read our article on the topic.